localyost/opti-grid/README.md

 opti-grid
 ==============================================================================

-Prototype for a X-Viewer like Table Widget solely using the Glimmer Rendering engine
+Prototype for a X-Viewer like Table Widget solely using Ember

-TODO
+TODO before production ready

 * write tests if we end up using this
+* clean up leaky properties on Component tear downs
+* Component for selecting and removing Columns

 Installation
 ------------------------------------------------------------------------------